nopio/lighthouse-report-generator/readme.md

 ## Pages requiring login

 To use on pages requiring login you can use chromePort argument.
-Run chrome-debug in CLI, login in required page manually, open a new tab and close that one and pass port provided by running chrome-debug in terminal as argument.
+Run chrome-debug in CLI, login in required page manually, open a new tab and close that contaning page you want to audit, pass port provided by running chrome-debug in terminal as argument.